 Finding The Next Gymshark – 5 Sports Brands To Watch

-Gymshark’s recent sale of a slice of its equity to General Atlantic at a £1 billion valuation raised eyebrows.
+Gymshark’s recent sale of a slice of its equity to General Atlantic at a £1 billion valuation raised eyebrows – see our deal analysis.
 Normally, a startup will go through several rounds of funding before hitting this milestone.
 Often, it is these earlier investments that pique the interest of later stage investors, moving a business onto their radar for monitoring and, ultimately, pouncing when it fits their investment criteria.
 Incredible as it may seem, Gymshark did not raise a penny of capital on its journey to unicorn, so how did it come to the attention of its US private equity investor?

 Gymshark is a perfect case study for the increasing importance of alternative data to private equity and corporate investors in identifying the next big thing.
 By alternative data, we mean real-time indicators of growth that give valuable insight into a company’s performance long before figures are released.
 Examples would include live tracking of: social media commentary, job postings, employee growth, reviews and social sentiment.

 Using real-time data signals, we’ve identified five other sports brands that are flying ‘under the radar’ but could be set to make a big splash.
 As well as these undiscovered gems, we highlighted two other UK sports brands with strong alternative data signals that have already attracted their first round of venture capital funding.

 These businesses demonstrate that screening for interesting opportunities using conventional metrics such as SIC codes, revenues and prior funding rounds no longer work.
 When progress is as rapid as Gymshark’s, relying on stale financial information puts investors at a disadvantage and diminishes the prospects of spotting the next big opportunity.